isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 This library provides high level APIs that make it easy to get started creating navigation meshes, querying them, and simulating crowds.
 It also provides lower-level APIs that give you fine-grained control over the navmesh generation process.

-> **Warning** This library is still in early development.
-Versions in the 0.x.x range may have breaking changes.

 ## Examples

 Go to the [examples website](https://recast-navigation-js.isaacmason.com) to see the project in action: